Advanced Cybersecurity & Compliance Solutions

 • Is there a process for regularly reviewing and updating your incident response plan to reflect changes in your organization’s infrastructure, systems, or regulatory requirements?

-When shopping for coverage be thinking about what risk you are looking to transfer to the carrier.
+When shopping for coverage, think about what risk you are looking to transfer to the carrier.

 Here a couple of examples…